Here is the link to the first edition of our newsletter! Have a look!

 |MD/PhD Brochure (pdf)||Training for Clinicians Brochure (pdf)|

-The MD/PhD program is jointly sponsored by the Schulich School of Medicine & Dentistry and the School of Graduate and Postdoctoral Studies at the University of Western Ontario.
+The MD/PhD program is jointly sponsored by the Schulich School of Medicine & Dentistry and the School of Graduate and Postdoctoral Studies at Western University.
 It provides a wonderful opportunity to begin a career combining research and clinical practice.

 The program at Western enables participating students to combine undergraduate medicine and forefront research with one or more of the leading scientists in the Faculty or one of the research institutes.